-JsProxy() A proxy to make a JavaScript object behave like a Python object create_once_callable(obj,/) Wrap a Python callable in a JavaScript function that can be called once. create_proxy(obj, /) Create a JsProxy of a PyProxy. destroy_proxies(pyproxies, /) Destroy all PyProxies in a JavaScript array. register_js_module(name, jsproxy) Registers jsproxy as a JavaScript module named name. to_js (obj, /, [, depth, pyproxies,]) Convert the object to JavaScript. unregister_js_module(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide.registerJsModule or pyodide.ffi. register_js_module.
+JsArray() A JsProxy of an array, node list, or typed array JsAsyncGenerator() A JavaScript async generator JsAsyncIterable() A JavaScript async iterable object JsBuffer() A JsProxy of an array buffer or array buffer view JsDoubleProxy() A double proxy created with create_proxy.
+JsFetchResponse() JsGenerator() A JavaScript generator JsIterable() A JavaScript iterable object create_once_callable(obj,/) Wrap a Python callable in a JavaScript function that can be called once. create_proxy(obj, /, [, capture_this,]) Create a JsProxy of a PyProxy. destroy_proxies(pyproxies,/) Destroy all PyProxies in a JavaScript array. register_js_module(name, jsproxy) Registers jsproxy as a JavaScript module named name. to_js (obj, /, [, depth, pyproxies,]) Convert the object to JavaScript. unregister_js_module(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide.registerJsModule or pyodide.ffi. register_js_module.